ftjuh/I2Cwrapper/README.md

 * **AccelStepperI2C**: Control up to eight stepper motors with acceleration control via Mike McCauley's [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) library, and up to two end stops per stepper.
 Uses a state machine and an optional controller interrupt line to prevent I2C bus clogging.
 * **ServoI2C**: Control servo motors via I2C just like the plain Arduino [Servo library](https://www.arduino.cc/reference/en/libraries/servo).
 * **PinI2C**: Control the digital and analog in- and output pins of the target device via I2C, similar to an IO-expander.
-Works just like the plain Arduino digitalRead() etc. commands.
+Works just like the plain Arduino pinMode(), digitalRead(), etc. commands.
-* **ESP32sensorsI2C**: Read an ESP32's touch sensors, hall sensor, and (if available) temperature sensor via I2C.
+* **ESP32sensorsI2C**: Read an ESP32's [touch sensors](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/touch_pad.html), hall sensor, and (if available) temperature sensor via I2C.
 Uses the optional controller interrupt line to inform the controller about a touch button press.
 * **TM1638lite**: Read buttons from and control the single and seven-segment LEDs of up to four [TM1638](https://duckduckgo.com/?q=TM1638+datasheet) modules like the ubiquitous [LED&Key module](https://handsontec.com/index.php/product/tm1638-7-segment-display-keypadled-module/) via I2C.
-Uses Danny Ayers' TM1638lite library.
+Uses Danny Ayers' [TM1638lite library](https://www.arduino.cc/reference/en/libraries/tm1638lite/).

 While the setup for these modules differs from their respective non-I2C counterparts, usage after setup is **nearly identical**, so that adapting existing code for I2C remote control is pretty straightforward.

 If there are no intrinsic resource conflicts, modules can be selected in **any combination** at compile time for a specific target (see below for details).
 It is easy to **[add new modules](#how-to-add-new-modules)** with help of the provided **[templates](templates)**.

 v0.3.0 introduced additional [**feature modules**](#feature-modules).
-They don't act as interfaces to some peripheral, but can be used to add functionality to the target, such as an I2C-status LED or reading the I2C address from hardware pins.
+They don't act as interfaces to some peripheral, but can be used to add functionality to the target, such as an I2C-status LED, or implementing different methods of retrieving the target's own I2C address, e.g. from hardware pins or flash memory/EEPROM.

 ## Basic components

 The I2Cwrapper framework consists of **four basic components.** The first two drive the **I2C target device**:

 1. A **firmware framework** for the target device, implemented in the [`firmware.ino`](firmware/firmware.ino) sketch.
 It provides the basic I2C target functionality:
-   - **onReceive**() and **onRequest**() interrupt functions that listen and react to the controller's transmissions,
+   - **onReceive**() and **onRequest**() interrupt service routines (ISRs) which listen and react to the controller's transmissions,
-   - a **command interpreter** that processes the controller's commands received by onReceive() (in traditional I2C hardware this is equivalent to register writes and reads),
+   - a **command interpreter** which processes the controller's commands received by onReceive() (in traditional I2C hardware this is equivalent to register writes and reads),
-   - an **output Buffer** that allows the target to prepare a reply which  will be sent upon the next onRequest() event,
+   - an **output Buffer** which allows the target to prepare a reply which  will be sent upon the next onRequest() event,
    - transmission **error control** with CRC8-checksums,
    - different ways for setting the target's **I2C address**: fixed address; EEPROM stored; and (not implemented yet) read from hardware pins,
    - a controller **interrupt** mechanism which modules can use to alert the master proactively,